junyi-me/jy-blog/content/post/hosting-website-k3s-cluster/index.md

 I1112 22:27:35.980150       1 acme.go:236] "certificate issued" logger="cert-manager.controller.sign" resource_name="junyi-me-prod-1" resource_namespace="verse" resource_kind="CertificateRequest" resource_version="v1" related_resource_name="junyi-me-prod-1-35532540" related_resource_namespace="verse" related_resource_kind="Order" related_resource_version="v1"
 ```

-{{% callout note %}}
+> [!NOTE]
-This has to be done every time you want to deploy a web service in a new namespace, since the generated certificate is only visible in one namespace.
+> This has to be done every time you want to deploy a web service in a new namespace, since the generated certificate is only visible in one namespace.
 Ingress resources in the same namespace can share the same certificate.
-{{% /callout %}}

 With all of these done, you should now be able to access your domain in your browser without any warning.
 Moment of truth... \
 If everything worked, congratulations! 🥳🥳🥳 You have successfully self-hosted a website.